ARMSFA1/Devops-2020/ReadMe.md

 The D312 report and template have been included on this GitHub, under the title "d312 checklest 31st 07" and "d312 checklist Template" respectedly.

+This was my first time working with Rob, someone who I'd previously only seen around campus on occasion.
+From my understanding, he's relied upon by a great deal of teachers for a lot of their servers and maintainance.
+Seeing as, in the future, I'd like to get away from focusing on software engineering, I think it would be wise to keep in regular contact with him as he actively works within a field that I'm very interested into entering.
 ##### Tutorial Task

 Having finally gained access to my AWS (Amazon Web Services) account, I was able to begin the [tutorial](https://aws.amazon.com/getting-started/projects/break-monolith-app-microservices-ecs-docker-ec2/module-one/) given to us by Faisal to gain a basic understanding of the kind of work that we will be doing in Devops.
 The main timesink of the project, in my experience, was getting all of the required software working.